Elections boss says parties should run nominations, but possibly with tighter rules

 "I think the trust of Canadians has been shaken in that regard."

+A summary of an interview Perrault did with the commission in August was also made public Tuesday as he appeared at the hearing.

-In the August interview with the commission, Perrault noted Elections Canada is a "centralized organization that springs into life in electoral districts across Canada when an election is called," the summary says.
+In the August interview, Perrault noted Elections Canada is a "centralized organization that springs into life in electoral districts across Canada when an election is called," the summary says.

 "It does not have the local structures or resources to engage in the ongoing type of operations that would be required to administer nomination and leadership contests across the country."